azamshoaib/DRFuser/README.md

-# Self-attention Multi-Modal Fusion Network for Learning End-to-End Control Policies
+# Multi-Modal Fusion for Sensorimotor Coordination in Steering Angle Prediction
-This repository contains the code for **Self-attention Multi-Modal Fusion Network for Learning End-to-End Control Policies**.
+This repository contains the code for **Multi-Modal Fusion for Sensorimotor Coordination in Steering Angle Prediction**.
 \
 &nbsp;
 \